-Newport Water is pleased to present this water quality report for 2010 to our customers.
+Newport Water is pleased to present this water quality report for 2011 to our customers.
 In accordance with the Safe Drinking Water Act all water utilities are required to issue an annual Consumer Confidence Report to promote customer awareness of the quality of their drinking water.
-This brochure is a snapshot of the water quality from January through December 2010.
+This brochure is a snapshot of the water quality from January through December 2011.
 Included are details about where your water comes from, what it contains, and how it compares to EPA standards.
-In 2010, Newport Water conducted 12,573 analyses to monitor approximately 84 drinking water contaminants.
+In 2011, Newport Water conducted 13,490 analyses to monitor approximately 84 drinking water contaminants.
 The following table indicates only the contaminants that were detected, even if the detected level was below the maximum level set by the EPA.
-For the year 2010, our system violated the secondary standard for Fluoride on December 11, 2010.
-Public Notifications were mailed to all our customers in January 2011.
-For more information see inside this brochure.
-Please be advised that the employees of Newport Water are committed to providing you the safest and most reliable drinking water possible.
+For the year 2011, our system had no violations.
+Please know that the employees of Newport Water are committed to providing you water that meets all EPA and state drinking water standards.